Covid 19 coronavirus: 11 new cases as Jacinda Ardern reveals review of NZ's alert levels

 11 new cases today

-Today, Director general of health Ashley Bloomfield revealed there were 11 new Covid-19 cases.
+Today, Bloomfield revealed 11 new Covid-19 cases.

 Nine new cases are in the community and two in managed isolation.

-Five of the nine in the community are linked to churches in South Auckland.
+Five of the nine are linked to churches in South Auckland.
 Tracing and testing of close contacts are in progress.

 Eighty-eight of the 89 Covid cases in the community are part of the current cluster and one is still under investigation.